Updated on September 8, 2019 by Asher Fergusson

-Flip Flops Women’s and Men’s
+Women’s and Men’s Sunglasses

-What to wear in Italy
+What should I wear in Italy?

 What NOT to take to Italy

-1) An overly full suitcase: If you plan on bringing home any souvenirs, you’ll definitely need to leave space for them in your bags.
+1) DON’T PACK an overly full suitcase: If you plan on bringing home any souvenirs, you’ll definitely need to leave space for them in your bags.
 There’s also the fact that a packed suitcase tends to be a heavy one.
 This can lead to fatigue from carting the bags around and it can cause problems with picky airline officials.
 Just leave the extra stuff like shoes, clothes, heavy books, computers, and guitars at home.
 Your wallet and your back/arms will thank you.

 FAQs about travel in Italy

 1) What is a good, basic daily budget for Italy?